|Nutrition Facts (per serving)|

 Add bok choy plus 2 to 3 tablespoons of the stir-fry sauce.
 Stir-fry for 1 to 2 minutes, or until pan/wok starts to become dry.
 Keep adding sauce a little at a time and continue stir-frying until bok choy is bright green and the white stems are softened but still crunchy.

 Taste-test.
 Add more sugar if too sour for your taste, or more lime juice if too salty.
 Fresh minced chili or dried chili can be added if you prefer it spicier.

 To serve, lift out the bok choy and place on a serving platter or in a serving bowl, then pour the sauce (from the bottom of the wok or pan) over.
 Serve immediately with plenty of Thai jasmine-scented rice.
 Enjoy!

-If You Have Extra Sauce: Store in a covered jar or container in your refrigerator for up to 1 month.
+If You Have Extra Sauce: Store in a covered jar or container in your refrigerator for up to one month.
 This sauce is excellent with many different kinds of stir-fried vegetables, as well as with chicken, tofu or wheat gluten, pork, and seafood.
-Enjoy!

 Bok Choy Tip: If stir-frying larger bok choy, slice off the green leaf tips.
 Add the thicker white sections to the wok first, then throw in the leaf tips at the end (these will cook very fast).